anthony-ng/anthony-ng.github.io/README.md

 ### Release 1: Add Javascript

-Now we need some way for JavaScript to update the board state.
+We need some way for JavaScript to update the board state.
 Create simple JavaScript functions that can update a particular player's position.
 You give the functions a player position as input and they update the underlying HTML to reflect the new position.